greendwin/pipeline/README.md

 ### Error handling

-Each processing function has a fallable version that returns an oneshot error channel in addition to the results.
+Each pipeline function has a fallable version that returns an oneshot error channel in addition to the result.

 ```go
 contents, contErr := pipeline.TransformErr(ctx, 16, urls, func (url string) ([]byte, error) {